 Legal English: Belt and Suspenders

-Today’s phrase is “belt and suspenders,” which is commonly used in business negotiations to describe a situation in which two protective strategies are used to minimize the risk that would be present if only a single protective strategy were in place.
+Today’s phrase is “belt and suspenders,” (Pronunciation: BEHL and suhs-PEN-duhrs; Origin: English; Parts of Speach: Adjective (primarily); noun) which is commonly used in business negotiations to describe a situation in which two protective strategies are used to minimize the risk that would be present if only a single protective strategy were in place.
 The origin of the phrase is literal: A belt and suspenders would each likely hold up a pair of pants on their own, but using both at once represents an even safer route.

 Here are some example sentences in which the phrase is used: